HojjatKamyabi/Linkedin_Market_Analysis/README.md

 A data pipeline project that:
 - Scrapes job postings from LinkedIn
-- Extracts skills using LLaMA
+- Extracts skills
 - Stores data in PostgreSQL
 - Orchestrated via Apache Airflow
-- Visualized in a dashboard (optional)
+- Visualized in a dashboard

 This project automatically scrapes LinkedIn job postings (for roles like Data Analyst and Data Engineer), extracts job descriptions, identifies required skills using AI, stores the data in a PostgreSQL database, and visualizes key insights using Power BI.
 It is fully containerized with Docker, managed with Airflow, and written in Python.